camilla-zhang/camilla-zhang/README.md

 ### Currently working on:
 ___
-*  Masters Thesis: Building time series models to study the effects of preferential trade agreements on incumbent support
+*  Masters Thesis: The effects of trade liberalization on presidential support: A fixed effects analysis
 ___

 > *"I want to continue modeling and do the best that I can with that."* - __Kendall Jenner__